High-ROI Interiors: 5 Strategic Upgrades That Boost Property Value

 I've spent enough time with SME property developers to know one thing for sure: if the numbers don't work, the design doesn't matter.
 But the right interior design upgrades can directly increase a property's value and reduce time on the market.

-In 2025, savvy developers are prioritising design-led decisions that drive ROI (return on investment), improve buyer perception and help their developments stand out.
+In 2025, savvy developers are prioritising design-led decisions that drive ROI, improve buyer perception and help their developments stand out.
+This isn't about pretty scatter cushions or interior styling for its own sake.
+It's about strategic upgrades that move homes faster, command stronger offers, and protect your margin.

 Here are five high-impact interior design upgrades I recommend to developers looking to maximise returns without blowing the budget.
-These are the areas I consistently see delivering strong results, both visually and commercially.
+These are the areas I consistently see delivering measurable, commercial results.

 Kitchens That Add Real Value